JayValerio/AD-DNS/README.md

 </p>

 <p>
-  now lets also "nslookup mainframe" and notice how this also fails.
+  now lets "nslookup mainframe" and notice how this also fails.
 </p>

 <p>